ealtuna/kafka-streams-partitioning/README.md

 ## Partitioning requirements

 In streaming applications its a common requirement to take as input an stream (for example comming for Change Data Capture producer) and enrich the data with additional information.
 For example, orders generated in a relational database engine can be enriched with information of the order's product.
+The advantage of using the stream driven approach in the enrichment is the possibility to perform lookups at very large scale and with a low processing latency.

 Link: https://kafka.apache.org/23/documentation/streams/developer-guide/dsl-api.html#join-co-partitioning-requirements